 In general, a company’s tax residency is in the country where the company is established.
 So, if the company is established in Estonia, then by law the tax residency is in Estonia.
 There are exceptions to this rule that will change the tax residency of your company, which we will discuss later in this article.

-When talking about tax residency or even e-Residency, it is important to emphasize that neither is an actual residency.
+When talking about tax residency or even e-Residency, it is important to emphasise that neither is an actual residency.
 So, if you receive your e-Residency card, then this doesn’t make you a resident nor a tax resident of Estonia – it is a common false perception.
 E-Residency is not related to a visa or a resident permit and doesn’t enable you to travel to Estonia.
 An E-Residency card is a digital identity that allows you to run a business in Estonia from the distance and fully online.

 Tax Benefits of an Estonian Company

 This is by far one of the most popular topics among e-Residents.
 Estonia has a very transparent tax system and it is easy to understand for foreigners, because of the flat tax rates.
 Here are some of the main tax benefits of an Estonian company.

 - The most important aspect of taxes in Estonia is that you only pay corporate income tax when you distribute dividends.
 If you don’t distribute dividends, then you don’t have to pay corporate income tax.
 So, you can use all the money that goes to your business bank account for reinvesting and growing the business and you won’t be taxed for that.
 In that sense, Estonia is the ideal place for growing your business compared to many other European countries where you have to pay taxes as soon as you earn income.

 - In some cases, you can take out tax-free dividends, for example, if you have a permanent establishment or when you receive dividends from a subsidiary.
 We will discuss permanent establishment separately in the upcoming sections.